mykeels/nigerian-constitution/constitution/chapter-vi.md

 1. There shall be for each State of the Federation a Governor

-2. The governor of a shall be the Chief Executive of that state 177
+2. The governor of a shall be the Chief Executive of that state

+### Section 177

 A person shall be qualified for election to the office of Governor of a State if